Menopause and Joint Pain: Causes and How to Ease It

 Regular strengthening exercises are one of the most proactive ways to reduce pain in your joints in the long term.

-If you can, visit a physiotherapist for a thorough assessment.
-They can guide you through the correct exercises to address your problem areas.
-Alternatively, there are countless videos online demonstrating physiotherapy movements and techniques that you can practice yourself at home.
+However, if visiting a physiotherapist in person isn’t an option for you, you can still benefit from this type of treatment.
+There are countless videos online demonstrating physiotherapy movements and techniques that you can practice yourself at home.

 Hot and Cold